-The Theatre Artists Fund launched in July, spearheaded by Sam Mendes, and through generous donations from Netflix, The Estate of Sir Peter and Lady Saunders, private donors and public fundraising, we were able to help over 1,650 people in the first round of grants.
+The Theatre Artists Fund launched in July, spearheaded by Sam Mendes, and through generous donations from Netflix, The Estate of Sir Peter and Lady Saunders, Backstage Trust, Arts Council England, Talking Heads Collective, and John Gore & Broadway.com. and private donors and public fundraising, so far we have supported 4,621 theatre freelancers affected by the crisis with £1000 grants.

 “Hearing the individual stories of those for whom we have managed to provide short-term financial relief is a stark and moving reminder about why we created this fund in the first place.
 Their passion and refusal to give up have made us want to continue to push for more support from the public and the industry alike.
 So for all those out there, who are on the verge of giving up, we have one message: Don’t.“